acnibh/Cinema-Analysis/README.md

 ## Insights
 #### 1. Customers
 - The number of customers going to the movies on Saturdays and Sundays is higher than on weekdays.
-- During the week, customers typically choose to visit the cinema during two main time slots: From 3:00 PM to 3:30 PM and 7:00 PM to 9:00 PM.
+- During the week, customers typically choose to visit the cinema during two main time slots: From 3:00 PM to 3:30 PM and from 7:00 PM to 9:00 PM.
 - On the contrary, during the weekend, customers opt for a more varied range of time slots to visit the cinema and revenue during the weekend is 62% higher than on weekdays.
 #### 2. Domestic and Foreign Films
 - The number of Vietnamese films accounts for nearly 1/3 of the total, but only attracts 7.52% of the audience.